afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 During the course after Week ...
 1. students can download and execute coresponding projects.
 They should spend enough time to understand details of the code and provided structure, modify and extend the code.
 2. students can make a list of commands in the client side.
 They should modify server such that it can execute the command sent by the client.
+First step: all clients are sending only one command to be executed at the server.
 3. students can extend client side such that it simulates a number of concurrent clients all trying to simultaneously communicating with the server.
 4. students can extend the server that can handle multiple simultaneous clients.
 5. students can extend the server with a proper shared structure such that stores received data from all the clients.